pipeforce/pipeforce.github.io/docs/api/commands.md

 ## theme ``v1``
 ----------
 Returns the resources for a given theme in the body and enrich headers with appropriate Content-type.
-Caches the resources.
+Caches the resources where applicable.

 [Try online.](https://try.pipeforce.org/#/commandform?command=theme:v1)